 Arwen Becker: I'll get there eventually.
 And I just was under such great anxiety from all of those pieces that it was breaking me.
 I was that woman, the same woman that you were, that just everything on the outside, that even when I was trying to express this to my husband that I was at this point where I was starting to have these overwhelming feelings of dread and I was starting to have suicidal thoughts, he couldn't even process that in his mind because the woman that he always saw was somebody who had it together, who was able to manage these pieces well enough and still look good in the process, so like, kind of keep the stuff under the hood.

 Katie McDonald: I think that's right.
 Like, we got to talk our crazy back in, but the fact is we get punished for being so capable.
 And I teach my clients over and over again.
 It's like your ability to do something does not mean it's yours to do because we are highly capable.
 I only work with high achievers.
 We know how to take care of everybody else, but we don't have our own backs in the same way.
-And so, what we need to do is say there's a other than whether I'm capable, because we are highly capable.
+And so, what we need to do is say there's a different criteria other than whether I'm capable, because we are highly capable.
 And if that's our only filter for what we say yes to, we're in trouble.

 Arwen Becker: Oh, yeah, absolutely.
 I was told years ago the statement, just because I can doesn't mean I ought to, from a therapist.
 And it's stuck with me forever, but oh, man, I had a hard time actually doing that.
 And I always laugh that it was like my big aha moment was the 50-pound packed luggage at the top of the stairs when I had fully capable teens.
 And it was like this moment going just because I can take that down the stairs, I don't have to prove to my 14-year-old I can, that I'm not this little flower, you can't do it.
 No, I can actually say, “Hey, can you please just carry that down?”
 And it doesn't make me any less of a human being because I had somebody else help me on something so silly just like that, but blow that up for many of us in a much bigger way, just like you said, taking care of everybody else and the self-neglect can be severe, debilitating, put you in the ER.